We have some version of a grilled burrito or quesadilla about once a week in our house.

 Make the Beyond Meat/meat substitute

-- While the rice cooks, make the Beyond Meat Beef Crumbles.
+- While the rice cooks, make the ground beef substitute.

-- Add the crumbles, salt, and olive oil to a frying pan, and cook on medium heat until warm and slightly browned, about 10-15 minutes.
+- Add the meatless crumbles/beef substitute and olive oil to a frying pan.
+Cook on medium heat until warm and slightly browned, about 10-15 minutes.
 Taste, and add additional salt if needed.

 - While the crumbles and rice cook, you can drain the black beans and grate the cheddar.